jffsun/chall-twelve-tech-blog/README.md

 ## Commenting

 The user can add a comment to a post, update that comment, or delete it.
-The first image is after the user writes a new comment.
-After clicking the 'Update' button, a text area appears for the user to update that comment'.
-Once the comment is updated, the page refreshes and the updated comment is displayed.
+The first image shows the post after the user writes a new comment.
+After clicking the 'Update' button, a text area appears for the user to type the updated comment.
+Once a comment is updated or deleted, the page refreshes and the changes are reflected.

 ![New Comment](./public/images/new-comment.png)